 Should you memorize a seed phrase?

-By keeping your seed phrase secure, you prevent bad actors from cracking the code protecting your bitcoin.
+By keeping your seed phrase secure, you prevent bad actors from cracking the code protecting your bitcoin and ethereum.
 Securing a seed phrase, however, is complicated and has no one-size-fits-all solution.

-To hedge against security threats, some Bitcoiners choose to forgo any backup whatsoever and instead commit their seed phrase entirely to memory.
+To hedge against security threats, some investors choose to forgo any backup whatsoever and instead commit their seed phrase entirely to memory, a scheme sometimes known as a brain wallet.
 Below is a quick look at the intention behind seed phrases and why memorizing them is not necessarily a smart idea.